Rupert Lowe: Career

-Southampton
+Southampton F.C. chairmanship

-In the mid-1990s the Southampton board were looking to float the club on the London Stock Exchange, a long and costly procedure.
+In the mid-1990s, the board of Southampton F.C. were looking to float the club on the London Stock Exchange, a long and costly procedure.
 Therefore, they attempted a reverse takeover as a way to reduce costs.
 They needed to find a company that had already floated and take it over while effectively being taken over themselves.
 Lowe's Secure Retirements, which ran nursing homes, was identified as a candidate.
 The resultant group was renamed Southampton Leisure Holdings.
 After the deal was completed, Lowe became chairman of the club.

-In the summer of 1997 Southampton's manager, Graeme Souness, left after just one season in charge, as did the director of football and former manager Lawrie McMenemy.
+In the summer of 1997, Southampton's manager, Graeme Souness, left after just one season in charge, as did the director of football and former manager Lawrie McMenemy.
 This came as a shock to the local press, who regarded McMenemy as 'Mr Southampton'; he had previously managed the club from 1973 to 1985, guiding it to FA Cup success in 1976 and finishing second in the league in 1984.
 Lowe guided the club from their old stadium into the 32,000-seater St Mary's Stadium, which opened in 2001, and the club continued to follow a long-standing policy of selling players for high prices.
-Players such as Dean Richards and Kevin Davies were sold to Tottenham Hotspur for £8 million and Blackburn Rovers for £7 million, respectively.
+The players Dean Richards and Kevin Davies were sold to Tottenham Hotspur for £8 million and Blackburn Rovers for £7 million, respectively.

 During his ownership of the club, the Saints maintained their Premier League status into the 21st century, despite having been in regular relegation battles since the early 1990s.
 There were eight managers during his tenure.
 Dave Jones was put on "gardening leave" in January 2000 amid a criminal investigation, though he was later cleared of all charges.
 Jones was succeeded by Glenn Hoddle, who left just over a year later to join Tottenham Hotspur.
 Lowe then appointed Stuart Gray, but Gray was swiftly replaced by Gordon Strachan after a poor start to the 2001–02 season.
 Strachan guided the Saints to a secure 11th-place finish.